 16. Drain Spades

 These are very narrow shovels.
-They’re essential for any sort of accurate digging, such as planting flowers.
-If you have landscaping or plan on having landscaping, you don’t want to find yourself without this shovel.
+They’re essential for accurate digging, such as planting flowers.
+If you have landscaping, you don’t want to find yourself without this shovel.

 17. Ball Peen Hammer

-This hammer is used for many different metalworking tasks, so it is essential if you plan on working with metal at all.
+This hammer is used for metalworking tasks, so it is essential if you plan on working with metal.
 If you ever need to drive cold chisels, this is the tool you need.

 Saws, Files & Planers